Building trust with your help center

 The level of trustworthiness of software companies varies wildly.
 For example, some companies exist solely to make as much money as possible, as fast as possible, and then get acquired.
 This fast growth approach can cause customer service quality to drop.

 This is not KnowledgeOwl, and our customers already know this well.
 Over the last few years, we've been trying to more actively communicate to the wider world that we truly love helping our customers and giving them the best possible experience.
+This includes creating the best possible knowledge base software, as trying to go above expectations to delight our customers.

 A lot of our customers are also software companies, with values similar to ours.
 This is why they’ve sought out a more robust solution for creating online help centers for their customers.
 Sure as we want to serve their needs, they also want to serve the needs of their customers.